 To get a handle on what is at stake, look at a similar situation: ask an architect what his or her profession would be like if you took away the geometry and logic of a construction.
 Within no time at all such an occupation would be reduced to the skill set of a building code inspector.
 Though geometry may appear without a direct utility or appear as a mere conceptual basis of the theory, with a second look it is also what allows the architect to disengage a practice from the power relations of the building code inspector.
-Without this basis, the architecture of modern psychoanalysis consistently falls back into the mission of a psycho-inspector: someone – a nurse, social worker, psychologist, literary professor, psychiatrist, life coach, spiritual guide, etc. – who may arrive to monitor and describe someone in the language of psychoanalysis without ever being able to assume the consequences of an analytic theory and practice as such.
-Call this with Lacan the ideology of analysis:
+Without this basis, the architecture of modern psychoanalysis consistently falls back into the mission of a psycho-inspector: someone – a nurse, social worker, psychologist, literary professor, psychiatrist, life coach, spiritual guide, etc. – who may arrive to monitor and describe someone in a coded language of psychoanalysis without ever being able to assume the consequences of the analytic act.
+Call this all too normal state of affairs with Lacan the ideology of analysis:

 “What the ideology of contemporary psychoanalysis suffers from today is the lack of an adequate topology”